 Beebe raked in more than $60 million in 2007 after the buyout by the two private equity firms.

 But that’s not the end of the list of new enterprises.

 “I know of a few others in the market for small businesses and a few others that are in the formulative stage of start-ups but can’t talk yet,” Halpin, of the Customer Experience Group, said.
 “So I think there will be more to come.

-- State Court Signals Ruling on Marriage (Andrew DeMillo Analysis) 11 hours ago
+- Uncertainty Surrounds Gay Marriage Case (Andrew DeMillo Analysis) 5 hours ago